allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 Having created this object, we may start defining transitions.
 Each transtion consists of three required elements:

-- the state from which the trasition can be triggered,
+- the state from which the transition can be triggered,
 - the transition trigger (an event),
 - the state to which the transition leads.

-Optionally, a transition can have side effects, which we simply call commands.
+Optionally, a transition can have side effects, called simply commands.
 A command (or a set of commands) will be run after a successful transition.
-Those can be pretty much anything from sending a message to another state machine, to calling a specific service and delegating a task to it.
+Those can be pretty much anything from sending a message to another state machine to calling a specific service and delegating a task to it.
 Commands allow a seamless integration of the state machine with external components.
 There is a drawback, however.
-Command execution may fail, which requires an idempotent retry policy to be employed.
+Command execution may fail, what requires an idempotent retry policy to be employed.

 Transitions and commands can be conditional, meaning that a logical expression can be guarding and preventing the execution of the whole transition, or just a command in some cases.

-A builder pattern, which combines all of the aforementioned requirements, is used to compose a transition:
+A builder pattern which combines all of the aforementioned requirements is used to compose a transition:

 ```csharp
 stateMachine